Chapter 4

 She relaxes with a generous pour of Chardonnay in a sunken courtyard surfaced with faux medieval, cobblestone pavers.
 Fluted, gray planters compete for space with patio sets: recycled plastic fashioned into chairs and rectangular, slatted tables.
 It is late February in South Texas, so the planters are colored with tulips, crocus and, to Traci's delight, dark purple petunias.
 Faint whiffs of honey come and go in the light air.
 Traci is seated, but no longer twitchy; the alcohol helps.

 Gunn University, situated about half way between Corpus Christi and the town of Alice, is hosting this conference.
 It has been given a snappy, Tolstoyan title.
 Kinases: War and Peace.
 The metaphor has been well appreciated by the attendees.
-The war is the pathology resulting from kinase dysregulation.
+The waris the pathology resulting from kinase dysregulation.
 The peace is the successful, post-therapeutic condition.
 Every speaker at this meeting has justified a grant application by writing that kinases represent one of the most successfully exploited drug targets for cancer therapy.

 On the brighter side, Traci thinks, today's meeting had started with an uplifting discussion concerning an offer from GigantoPharm.
 This information had leaked out the previous December, but this was the first time a company representative had publicly sought feedback from the American kinase community.
 The conference's input had generally been positive: appreciation for the proposal to modify the statutes of the GigantoPharm Cancer Prize, so that a posthumous award could be permitted.
 Beginning with the next commendation in January 2025.

-Traci believes that the pharmaceutical giant is playing politics.
-A positive reaction from this meeting's attendees is, she thinks, meant to influence the opinions of those from academia who serve as members of the Prize Committee.
-With a five million dollar research award at stake, it was important there be no dissenters.
-It has become an open secret that Chuck Standish is the intended beneficiary.
-It would serve as an appropriate epitaph.
-There is also an awareness that the actual funds would be divided among whomever the Committee selected to honor as joint recipients.
-Presumably, one or maybe two of Chuck's closest colleagues.
-Naturally, everyone was openly praising that such an award would be valued for the kudos it will bring to the kinase community in general.
+She is also aware that the Prize would be divided among whomever the Committee selected to honor as joint recipients.
+Presumably, one or maybe two of Chuck's most productive colleagues.
+Naturally, everyone who had worked with Chuck openly praised such an award for the kudos it will bring to the kinase community in general.
 Those same scientists had paid less attention to the subsequent talks.
-They were in the audience, but with laptops open, as they modified their PowerPoint stacks to emphasize their own unique contributions to Standish's successes.
+They were in the audience, but with laptops open, as they modify their upcoming presentations to emphasize their own unique contributions to Standish's successes.
 This situation offers Traci an explanation for the lack of new data; those have been sacrificed to make room for older, published results, now repurposed as campaign propaganda.

 Traci enjoys another sip from her glass.
 The stone stairways that invite access to the courtyard's perimeter buildings seem to Traci to add grandeur to her surroundings.
 Nevertheless, she views the mixture of architectural styles as offering jarring aesthetics.
 The building on the south side – where dinner will be served shortly – has the shape of a rectangular prism.
 It is encased in tinted glass walls.
 An array of steel fins, painted burnt orange, climb up the two narrower sides of the building and join together on the roof.
 Traci guesses this serves a cooling purpose, but it is also the finishing touch to a structure that is strikingly similar to a giant power transformer.